mynameisaaron/CloudArchitecture/RubeGoldbergImageMachine/README.md

 \
 Before exploring the Architecture, a quick summary of what goes on here:
 1) An Image is dropped into an S3 Bucket.
-2) two processed images are returned; one rotated 90 degrees Clockwise, and the other 90 degrees Counter-Clockwise \
+2) Two processed images are returned: one rotated 90 degrees Clockwise, and the other 90 degrees Counter-Clockwise \
 Whats the big deal?
 Well . . .

 We do not have to provision a server, so we are only using (and paying for) the compute as it's needed.

 and

-This is scalable - one can certainly create this operation with a tiny program runing on a computer from 1999.  but how would it handle 2 Million requests in a five minute period?
+This is scalable - one can certainly create this operation with a tiny program runing on a computer from 1995,  but how would it handle 2 million requests in a five-minute period?

-The roation of the image process could be replaced with whatever process you want, it is fault-tolerent and scalable architecture that is impressive.
+The roation of the image process could be replaced with whatever process you want, it is the fault-tolerent and scalable architecture that is impressive.

 Lets get into the architecture.
 # Overview